LoyolaChicagoCS/gradhandbook/source/general.rst

     publication or writing their first conference presentations.
     You are advised to take advantage of such opportunities.

+.. index:: conference presentations travel funding

 Conference Presentations and Travel Funding
 -----------------------------------------------

-Presentation of conference papers is an important part of students’ professional development, and MS CS students workking on thesis in particular should aim to give at least two papers during their graduate careers—preferably including professional and not just graduate-student conferences.
+Presentation of conference papers is an important part of students’ professional development, and MS CS students working on thesis in particular should aim to give at least two papers during their graduate careers—preferably including professional and not just graduate-student conferences.